-Theorem~\ref{thm: perfectly balanced and stratified} provides a characterization of when $\ker(\Phi_\GG) = \ker(\Psi_{\TT_\GG}^{\toric})$ in terms of the combinatorics of the DAG $\GG$; namely that it is a perfect DAG.
+Theorem~\ref{thm: perfectly balanced and stratified} provides a characterization of when $\ker(\Psi_{\TT_\GG}) = \ker(\Psi_{\TT_\GG}^{\toric})$ in terms of the combinatorics of the DAG $\GG$; namely that it is a perfect DAG.
 The following theorem generalizes this combinatorial characterization to interventional DAG models via their associated $\I$-DAGs.
-In the following, for a given set $S\subset[p]$ and a DAG $\GG = ([p],E)$, the set